Public Affairs Programs

 About Our Programs

-The Edward M. Kennedy Institute’s public programs convene discussions of diverse perspectives in order to address critical issues facing our communities, our nation, and our world.
+The Edward M. Kennedy Institute’s Public Affairs Programs convene discussions of diverse perspectives in order to address critical issues facing our communities, our nation, and our world.

 Getting to the Point

 The Getting to the Point speaker series highlights the people and topics driving national policy and current dialogue.
 These programs take on various formats, including keynote lectures, moderated conversations, and panel discussions.
 Getting to the Point programs have featured a diverse array of elected officials and thought leaders.